aajonusnet/aajonusnet/md/Newsletters/How Toxic is Our Civilized World?.md

-I have illustrated many times that microbes do not cause disease but the chemicals we use to destroy microbes and make our lives sterile are disease- causing.
+I have illustrated many times that microbes do not cause disease but the chemicals we use to destroy microbes and make our lives sterile are disease-causing.
 Toxic byproducts from chemicals used to disinfect public drinking water were named Disinfection Byproducts (DBPs).

 It has been postulated that it is materials in water that react with